-- 8.81 It is the responsibility of the applicant for putting the notice up, however licensing authorities should consider where the signs should be placed and advise the applicant where appropriate, to ensure people will see them, in particular if an application is likely to be of interest to the public.
-As prescribed in regulations, licensing authorities must also place a notice on their website outlining key details of the application as set out in regulations, including: - the name of the applicant or club; - the postal address of the premises or club premises; - the postal address and, where applicable, the internet address where the relevant licensing authority's register is kept and where and when the record of the application may be inspected; - the date by which representations from responsible authorities or other persons should be received and how these representations should be made; and - that it is an offence knowingly or recklessly to make a false statement in connection with an application and the maximum fine for which a person is liable on summary conviction for the offence. - 8.82 The summary of the application should set out matters such as the proposed licensable activities and the proposed hours of opening and should be clearly displayed for the period during which representations may be made, together with information about where the details of the application may be viewed. - 8.83 Licensing authorities in Wales should consider encouraging applicants to provide details in the alternative language (Welsh or English) to that of the main advertisement itself where the application may be viewed.
+- 8.77 The requirements governing the advertisement of applications for the grant, variation or review of premises licences and club premises certificates are contained in the regulations made under the 2003 Act which are published on the Government's legislation website. - 8.78 Applicants are required to: - publish a notice in a local newspaper or, if there is none, in a local newsletter, circular or similar document circulating in the area in which the premises are situated; and - display a brief summary of the application on an A4 size notice immediately on or outside the premises. - 8.79 As prescribed in regulations, licensing authorities must also place a notice on their website outlining key details of the application as set out in regulations, including: - the name of the applicant or club; - the postal address of the premises or club premises; - the postal address and, where applicable, the internet address where the relevant licensing authority's register is kept and where and when the record of the application may be inspected; - the date by which representations from responsible authorities or other persons should be received and how these representations should be made; and - that it is an offence knowingly or recklessly to make a false statement in connection with an application and the maximum fine for which a person is liable on summary conviction for the offence. - 8.80 The summary of the application should set out matters such as the proposed licensable activities and the proposed hours of opening and should be clearly displayed for the period during which representations may be made, together with information about where the details of the application may be viewed. - 8.81 Licensing authorities in Wales should consider encouraging applicants to provide details in the alternative language (Welsh or English) to that of the main advertisement itself where the application may be viewed.
 Therefore, if an applicant publishes a notice in English they should be encouraged to provide a statement in Welsh as to where the application may be viewed, and vice versa.
-This would allow the reader of the notice to make enquiries to the licensing authority and find out the nature of the application. - 8.84 Licensing authorities in Wales are also required to publish key information from licence applications in Welsh on their websites. - 8.85 In the case of applications for premises licences involving internet or mail order sales, notices should be conspicuously displayed at the place where the alcohol is appropriated to the contract. - 8.86 A vessel which is not permanently moored or berthed is treated as if it were a premises situated in a place where it is usually moored or berthed.
-The newspaper advertisement notice for such a vessel would need to be in relation to this place (where it is usually moored or berthed) and there is no provision requiring such advertising in other areas, for instance, if the vessel journeys through other licensing authority areas. - 8.87 Arrangements should be put in place by the licensing authority for other parties to view a record of the application in the licensing register as described in Schedule 3 to the 2003 Act.
+This would allow the reader of the notice to make enquiries to the licensing authority and find out the nature of the application. - 8.82 Licensing authorities in Wales are also required to publish key information from licence applications in Welsh on their websites. - 8.83 In the case of applications for premises licences involving internet or mail order sales, notices should be conspicuously displayed at the place where the alcohol is appropriated to the contract. - 8.84 A vessel which is not permanently moored or berthed is treated as if it were a premises situated in a place where it is usually moored or berthed.
+The newspaper advertisement notice for such a vessel would need to be in relation to this place (where it is usually moored or berthed) and there is no provision requiring such advertising in other areas, for instance, if the vessel journeys through other licensing authority areas.

+8.85 Arrangements should be put in place by the licensing authority for other parties to view a record of the application in the licensing register as described in Schedule 3 to the 2003 Act.
 Charges made for copies of the register should not exceed the cost of preparing such copies.
 Licensing authorities may wish to conduct random and unannounced visits to premises to confirm that notices have been clearly displayed and include relevant and accurate information.